uno-sebastian/Predicting-Credit-Risk/README.md

 * `2019loans.csv`
 * `2020Q1loans.csv`

-You will be using an entire year's worth of data (2019) to predict the credit risk of loans from the first quarter of the next year (2020).
+Use an entire year's worth of data (2019) to predict the credit risk of loans from the first quarter of the next year (2020).

 Note: these two CSVs have been undersampled to give an even number of high risk and low risk loans.
 In the original dataset, only 2.2% of loans are categorized as high risk.
 To get a truly accurate model, special techniques need to be used on imbalanced data.
 Undersampling is one of those techniques.
 Oversampling and SMOTE (Synthetic Minority Over-sampling Technique) are other techniques that are also used.